GuihJF/Restaurant_Webpage_Project/README.md

-# 🍽️ Restaurant Webpage Project
+## 🍽️ Restaurant Webpage Project

-A responsive and modern restaurant landing page built with HTML, CSS, JavaScript, and Bootstrap.
-Designed for clarity, accessibility, and professional presentation.
+A responsive and modern restaurant landing page built with HTML, CSS, JavaScript, and Bootstrap, developed as part of my portfolio to continuously strengthen my front-end development skills.

+This project showcases:

+- Skill consolidation through real-world layout and UI logic

+- Mobile-first responsiveness for seamless cross-device experience

+- Accessible design with clean structure and intuitive navigation

+- Modular, well-commented code for clarity and maintainability

+- Professional presentation aimed at global recruiter visibility

+Created with a focus on clarity, scalability, and continuous improvement, each section reflects my commitment to writing readable, impactful code for international audiences.

 ---